Following is the report on Pune real estate scenario by Sanjay Bajaj, Managing Director – Pune, JLL India

 Unlike in Delhi-NCR (where residential real estate prices saw massive depreciation during the last two years) and Mumbai (which saw a marginal appreciation in the same period), Pune maintained its status as a safe residential realty investment destination.
 With assured returns on houses at a constant rate of year-on-year appreciation, Pune has been a favourite location with investors who are averse to high risks.

 Although the city continues to see growth in capital value appreciation, the rate of appreciation has declined marginally over the last two years.
 This trend was seen across most locations in Pune.
 Only a few areas of Hinjewadi, which saw new launches, witnessed growth in appreciation.

-Overall, demand as well as the number of residential project launches reduced in 2014.
+Overall, demand, as well as the number of a residential projects, launches reduced in 2014.
 It also emerged that the city is a largely mid-segment market when it comes to residential property.
-The ‘sweet spot’ for buyers in this segment lies between Rs 4,500 and Rs 5,200 per square feet (psf).
+The ‘sweet spot’ for buyers in this segment lies between Rs 4,500 and Rs 5,200 per square foot (psf).
 In other words, a 1,000 sq ft flat costing about Rs 50 lakh forms the median ticket size in the city.

 ‘Sweet Spot’ Budget Range

 Pune’s ‘mid-segment market’ categorization also stems from the fact that most buyers prefer to book houses in the pre-launch stage, especially at rates around Rs 4,600 psf.
 Sales went down in projects located in and around suburban Hinjewadi once a price level of Rs 5,500 psf was reached.
 Interestingly, township projects are in great demand with buyers and investors – but here too, buyers prefer to book properties during the pre-launch stages.